In this tutorial, we’ll show you how to connect to your cloud-hosted MongoDB database with Studio 3T.

 Have Your MongoDB Connection String Ready

-- Download Studio 3T here.
+- Download Studio 3T here, in case you haven’t yet.

 - Create a free sandbox database instance with a MongoDB cloud hosting provider, for example with Compose, ObjectRocket, or mLab.